All manuscripts must be submitted online through ScholarOne Manuscripts. Submissions that arrive via mail or email will not be processed for review.

 - Text: Double-spaced, left-justified

-- Page Layout: 1-inch margins on all sides with page numbers in the upper right corner and no header/footer
+- Page Layout: 1-inch margins on all sides with no page numbers, line numbers, or header/footer

-- Page Maximum: 50 pages, properly formatted and inclusive of title, abstract, keywords, text, footnotes, references, tables, figures, and non-web appendixes (web appendixes do not count toward this limit).
+- Page Maximum: 50 pages, properly formatted and inclusive of title, abstract, keywords, text, footnotes, references, tables, figures, and print appendices (web appendices do not count toward this limit).
+The 50-page maximum applies to all stages of the review process.

 Please Note: No Exceptions Will Be Made For Page Length.

-JPP&M manuscripts are judged not only on the depth and scope of the ideas presented and their contributions to the field but also on their clarity and whether they can be read and understood.
+JPP&M manuscripts are judged not only on the depth and scope of the ideas presented and their contributions to the field but also on their clarity.
 Readers have varied backgrounds.
 Thus, the following guidelines should be followed:

 - Write in an interesting, readable manner with varied sentence structure, and use active voice.
 Use as little passive voice as possible.